Steve Martin: Early life and education

-Martin was born on August 14, 1945 in Waco, Texas, the son of Mary Lee (née Stewart; 1913–2002) and Glenn Vernon Martin (1914–1997), a real estate salesman and aspiring actor.
+Stephen Glenn Martin was born on August 14, 1945, in Waco, Texas, the son of Mary Lee (née Stewart; 1911–2002) and Glenn Vernon Martin (1914–1997), a real estate salesman and aspiring actor.
 He has an older sister, Melinda.

-Martin is of English, Scottish, Welsh, Scots-Irish, German, and French descent, and was raised in Inglewood, California with his sister, and then later in Garden Grove, California, in a Baptist family.
-Martin was a cheerleader at Garden Grove High School.
-One of his earliest memories is of seeing his father, as an extra, serving drinks onstage at the Call Board Theatre on Melrose Place.
-During World War II, in the United Kingdom, Martin's father had appeared in a production of Our Town with Raymond Massey.
-Expressing his affection through gifts, like cars and bikes, Martin's father was stern, and not emotionally open to his son.
-He was proud but critical, with Martin later recalling that in his teens his feelings for his father were mostly of hatred.
+Martin is of English, Scottish, Welsh, Scots-Irish, German, and French descent.
+He and his sister grew up in a Baptist family in Inglewood, California, and later in Garden Grove in Orange County; he was a cheerleader at Garden Grove High School.
+One of Martin's earliest memories is seeing his father as an extra serving drinks onstage at the Callboard Theater on Melrose Place in West Hollywood.
+During World War II in Britain, his father appeared in a production of Our Town with Raymond Massey.
+Expressing his affection through gifts like cars and bikes, Steve's father was stern and not emotionally open to his son.
+He was proud but critical, with Steve later recalling that in his teens his feelings for his father were mostly of hatred.

-Martin's first job was at Disneyland, selling guidebooks on weekends and full-time during his school's summer break.
-That lasted for three years (1955–1958).
+Steve Martin's first job was at newly opened Disneyland, selling guidebooks on weekends and full-time during summer break.
+The work lasted for three years (1955–1958).
 During his free time, he frequented the Main Street Magic shop, where tricks were demonstrated to patrons.
 While working at Disneyland, he was captured in the background of the home movie that was made into the short-subject film Disneyland Dream, incidentally becoming his first film appearance.
 By 1960, he had mastered several magic tricks and illusions and took a paying job at the Magic shop in Fantasyland in August.
 There he perfected his talents for magic, juggling, and creating balloon animals in the manner of mentor Wally Boag, frequently performing for tips.

 In his authorized biography, close friend Morris Walker suggests that Martin could "be described most accurately as an agnostic ... he rarely went to church and was never involved in organized religion of his own volition".
 In his early 20s, Martin dated Melissa Trumbo, daughter of novelist and screenwriter Dalton Trumbo.

 After high school, Martin attended Santa Ana College, taking classes in drama and English poetry.
-In his free time, he teamed up with friend and Garden Grove High School classmate Kathy Westmoreland to participate in comedies and other productions at the Bird Cage Theatre.
+In his free time, he teamed up with friend and high school classmate Kathy Westmoreland to participate in comedies and other productions at the Bird Cage Theatre.
 He joined a comedy troupe at Knott's Berry Farm.
 Later, he met budding actress Stormie Sherk, and they developed comedy routines and became romantically involved.
-Sherk's influence caused Martin to apply to the California State University, Long Beach, for enrollment with a major in philosophy.
+Sherk's influence led Martin to apply to the California State University, Long Beach, for enrollment with a major in philosophy.
 Sherk enrolled at UCLA, about an hour's drive north, and the distance eventually caused them to lead separate lives.